Reaching for the cloud: Does Ransomware affect cloud storage?

 A dangerous form of malware, ransomware encrypts a business’ mission-critical files and applications and holds the business hostage till a ransom is paid to regain access.
 The average cost of a ransomware attack on a business is a staggering US$133,000.
 It has far-reaching consequences, and companies need to do everything in their power to safeguard their systems from such an attack.

 What is further worrying is that ransomware attacks are becoming more sophisticated.
 Cybercriminals have now started using the Double Extortion approach, which involves not just encrypting the data to demand ransomware but also threatening to upload sensitive information if their demands are not met.
-Growing adoption of remote working because of the ongoing COVID-19 pandemic has also made it easier for cybercriminals to break into systems.
+The growing adoption of remote working because of the ongoing COVID-19 pandemic has also made it easier for cybercriminals to break into systems.

 Increasingly, businesses, big and small, are partnering with cloud service providers that usually have robust security protocols in place.
 Even so, this does not mean that their data in the cloud is immune to ransomware attacks.